-If you have the means and ability to conduct your own primary research for your target market, you can confirm what you think you already know about your target market by finding out directly from your customer.
-It can be expensive to conduct your own research in this manner, but it allows you to hear specifically from your customer, not from a series of educated guesses.
+If you have the means and ability to conduct primary research for your target market, you can confirm what you think you already know about your target market by finding out directly from your customer.
+It can be expensive to conduct this kind of research, but it allows you to hear specifically from your customer, not from a series of educated guesses.

 Some affordable ways to conduct research:

 - Conduct interviews with valuable and loyal customers.
-These people love your business and by speaking with them you can find out what brought them to your business in the first place — and what keeps them coming back.
+They already love your business.
+Find out what brought them to your business in the first place — and what keeps them coming back.

 - Distribute surveys to your existing email list.
-Email surveys are not as reliable as other primary research data, but they do allow you to contact a large amount of people easily and quickly (and cheaply).
+Email surveys are not as reliable as other primary research data, but it gives you a quick and easy way to contact many people without breaking the bank.

 Reassess Your Findings

-Lastly, you want to combine all this information and take a look at how you originally defined your target customer and how it evolved with each step of the research process.
+Lastly, you want to combine all the information you collected and look at the differences look at how it evolved with each step of the research process.

-The process of determining your target market is never over, though.
+The practice of determining your target market is never over, though.
 If you want to continue to succeed and grow your business, you have to reassess your evaluation every year.